rust-lang/book/src/ch06-01-option.md

 The problem isn't with the concept itself, but with the particular implementation.
 As such, Rust does not have nulls, but it does have an enum that can encode the concept of a value being present or absent.
-We call this enum `Option<T>`, and it is [defined by the standard library][option]<!-- ignore --> as follows:
+This enum is `Option<T>`, and it is [defined by the standard library][option]<!-- ignore -->
+as follows:

 [option]: ../std/option/enum.Option.html